Speedy Eggbert: Sequel

 Among the changes noticeable in the sequel, Speedy Eggbert 2, are the addition of keys and lock barriers, teleporters, special barriers that only open when a specified number of treasure boxes have been collected, new enemies for Eggbert to defeat, and the addition of new themes, such as slime, cavern, cheese, and palace.
 A new vehicle, the hovercraft, is introduced in Speedy Eggbert 2.
-The player is also still allowed to create his/her own levels.
+The player is also still allowed to create their own levels.

 Eggbert also appears as a robot in the "Taxi 1" game in the computer game Wild Wheels, consisting of various missions and races, all to be accomplished by a remote-controlled car.
 There, he is one of three robots to be taken to their work stations in as short a time as possible and with as little damage as possible to the taxi.
-In another,a number of Eggberts, undergoing torture, have to be rescued before their execution.
+In another, a number of Eggberts, undergoing torture, have to be rescued before their execution.